milesj/interweave/README.md

-# react-interpose
+# Interweave

-Inject components and elements into interpolated React strings.
+Interweave components and elements into interpolated React strings.